Knife Sharpening

 We are often asked how our knife sharpening compares to at-home pull-through sharpeners and steels.

 First, we want to clarify the difference between sharpening and honing.
 Sharpening a blade means to create a new edge.
-Any kind of sharpener take off a small amount of the steel to create a new, sharp edge on the knife.
-Honing, which is done with the straight steel present in most knife sets, does not actually sharpen the blade but actually straightens it.
-When cutting with a knife, the blade tends to become slightly misaligned just from slicing through food.
-Honing helps to realign the blade, which in turn preserves the sharpness of the edge and allowing for a longer distance between sharpening.
+Any kind of sharpener will take off a small amount of the steel to create a new, sharp edge on the knife.

 Pull-through sharpeners are a great at-home option due to their ease of use.
 However, a pull through sharpener will never get your blade to the same sharpness that is achieved with a sharpening stone.
 This is due to the fact that pull-through sharpeners take a one-size fits all approach to each knife.
-Pull-through sharpeners also should be avoided on Japanese blades, unless it is one that specially says it can be used on them, as the fragile blades are more prone to chipping with them.
+Also, pull-through sharpeners should be avoided on Japanese blades as the fragile blades are more prone to chipping with them.

 Pull-through sharpeners can be a great tool to keep in the kitchen to maintain your blade in between professional sharpens!